davidblackwelder/explore-bikeshare-data/README.md

 - Gender
 - Birth Year

 _Special Note:_ The original files are much larger and messier, and you don't need to download them, but they can be accessed here if you'd like to see them ([Chicago](https://www.divvybikes.com/system-data), [New York City](https://www.citibikenyc.com/system-data), [Washington](https://www.capitalbikeshare.com/system-data)).
 These files had more columns and they differed in format in many cases.
-Some [data wrangling](https://en.wikipedia.org/wiki/Data_wrangling) has been performed to condense these files to the above core six columns to make your analysis and the evaluation of your R skills more straightforward.
+Some [data wrangling](https://en.wikipedia.org/wiki/Data_wrangling) has been performed to condense these files to the above core six columns to make the analysis more straightforward.

 ### Statistics Computed
 There are a number of different areas of interest available in this dataset.
 Here are some ideas for exploration, but feel free to explore any question you are interested in.